-My new personal favorite router is the Synology RT2600.
-Why do I like this?
-It has excellent WiFi performance and a very user friendly interface that can do so much more than be a basic router.
+If you are going for a single router to service your house, one of our favorites router is the Synology RT2600.
+Why do we like this?
+It has excellent WiFi performance and a more user friendly interface that can do so much more than be a basic router.
 It has been reviewed by a number of networking professionals who also approve of it.
 It is on the pricer side of routers - but consider this a top of the line mid-range router and an excellent high end router:

 If you use the link above to purchase, the co-op will get a small percentage.

 Also, read our "What Speeds Should I expect" FAQ for more information about in home WiFi.

 What if I want to use a telephone service but not pay Century Link?

 Au Wireless service does support a large number of VoIP (Voice over IP) options.
 These are often devices that plug into your Internet connection and into your phone line - allowing you to use your old "land line" phones and often keep your existing land line telephone number but cancel your Century Link phone.
 It brings your telephone service in through the Internet connection.

 - Typically much more cost effective than a traditional land line